AriYoung00/stutter/README.md

+# UCSE CSE131

-# UCSE CSE131\nMy solutions to the projects for CSE 131 at UCSD, Spring 2023
+My solutions to the projects for CSE 131 at UCSD, Spring 2023.